webplatform/docs/tutorials/css_transforms/index.md

 Various properties define the dice's edges with rounded corners, along with the small dot images that will be arranged to form a pattern on each face.
-Only one dot displays in the first face's pattern:
+Only one dot displays in the first face's pattern, and the rest are pushed outside the displaying area:

  .face {
      border-radius       : 6px;